nicholasadamou/down-to-network/design/README.md

 DownToNetwork is a dynamic web / mobile app optimized to connect new fellow IBMers to experienced IBMers through the power of matching.

-⚠️ To access the demo of 'DownToNetwork' visit this link: [DownToNetwork demo](https://DownToNetwork.netlify.com/).

 ## 📚 The Design Stack

 This project uses the following technologies: